guillaume-wisniewski/olac_grabber/README.md

 For the moment, you must first download Pangloss metadata using the script that can be found [here](https://github.com/CNRS-LACITO/Pangloss_scripts/tree/main/collecting_pangloss_metadata).

-You can than download data from a subset of languages using the following command:
+You can then download data from a subset of languages using the following command:
 ```
 python olac_grabber.py  --metadata "metadata_pangloss.xml" --languages "Lazé" --exceptspeakers "Anonyme"
 ```